 I went through the first few pages of results in order to look at the quality of the competition’s content.

-Here was the page that was in first position at the time:
+Here was the page that was in the first position back then:

-It’s a complete guide, but is basically wall of text after wall of text, and very few examples or actionable information at its core.
+It’s a complete guide but is basically a wall of text followed by another wall of text, with very few examples or actionable information at its core.

-The second result was even worse from a content standpoint, just a short article from Business Insider:
+The second result was even worse from a content standpoint.

 Could I make a better guide to writing a great resume?
-You better believe it!
+Hell, I could!

 After 20 hours of research, writing, and formatting, this was the result (You can see the full guide here):